EducationalTestingService/rsmtool/README.md

 Specifically, RSMTool takes a feature file with numeric, non-sparse features and a human score as input and lets you try several different regression models to try and predict the human score from the features.
 The primary output of RSMTool is a comprehensive, customizable HTML statistical report that contains feature descriptives, subgroup analyses, model statistics, as well as several different evaluation measures illustrating model efficacy.
 The various numbers and figures in the report are highlighted based on whether they exceed or fall short of the recommendations laid out by Williamson et al. (2012).
 However, these can be easily customized if the user wishes to use different set of recommendations.

 Finally, since the report is based on IPython notebooks, it can be easily customized.
 In addition, RSMTool explicitly provides support for adding custom notebooks to the report.
-[Here's](http://bit.ly/rsmtool) an example RSMTool report for a simple scoring system built to automatically score the responses from the [2012 Kaggle Automated Student Assessment Prize competition](https://www.kaggle.com/c/asap-aes).

 RSMTool provides the following main scripts: